|

 Therefore, Jesus may have been specifically teaching that the moral and ethical laws in the Scripture would endure until the end of time.
 That would be consistent with His actions and other teachings.
 Through His teachings and actions, Jesus revealed the true meaning and intent of the Law.

 In about the year 49 A.D., Peter, Paul, Barnabas, James and other Christian leaders met in Jerusalem to settle the issue (Acts 15:1-29).
 It was agreed, with the guidance of the Holy Spirit, that nothing was required of the Gentile converts except faith in Christ; they were not bound by the Law of Moses.
-However, the council directed the Gentile Christians to abstain from certain things that were particularly offensive to their Jewish brethren - food sacrificed to idols, blood, meat of strangled animals and sexual immorality (Acts 15:29).
+However, the council directed the Gentile Christians to abstain from certain things that were particularly offensive to Jewish Christians - food sacrificed to idols, blood, meat of strangled animals and sexual immorality (Acts 15:29).

 However, God has not revoked His original covenant with Israel and the Jewish people (Luke 1:72, Acts 3:25, Romans 9:4-5, 11:26-29, Galatians 3:17).
 The New Covenant does not condemn the Jews, nor does it in any way justify persecution of Jews.